Updated: 23 March 2016 and 15 April 2016.

 This is very important.

 You should only have one set of <h1> tags on each page, while you can have as many <h2> tags as you like – or as many as the copy’s structure, logic and readability can stand.
-With blog posts, I seldom use more than four <h2> tags or less than two.
+Just look at the page and read the copy.
+Does it seem right to you as a reader?
+If it does, chances are, you won’t need

 Inserting the tags

-For the blog post pages, the copy put in WordPress’ ‘Enter title here’ field appears in <h1> tags, but I have to use the ‘text’ tab to insert <h2> tags in place manually.
-That’s the only piece of code I have to touch.
+For the blog post pages, the copy put in WordPress’ ‘Enter title here’ field normally appears in <h1> tags.
+In the past, I had to use the ‘text’ tab to insert <h2> tags in place manually.
+That’s the only piece of code I had to touch.

-Have a look at the code used for one of your pages by going into your browser’s View menu and choosing an option that says “Source Code’ or something very similar.
+Just to make sure your CMS is putting the h-tags in correctly, have a look at the code used for some of your pages.
+After you’ve saved the page from inside the CMS, by going into your browser’s View menu and choosing an option that says “Source Code’ or something very similar.
 If you’re using Google Chrome, you’ll need to go one more level down – it’s under ‘Developer’ in the View menu.
-You can then use Find to check how many <h1> tags you have.
+You can then use Find to check how many <h1> and other tags you have.

 It may look as if there’s a lot to digest here, but it boils down to just three points: